creative-singh/MazeSolver-Python/README.md

-# AttainU Python Project
+# Python Project

 ```
-Project Name : Maze Solver
+Project Name: Maze Solver
-Auther : Bhavleen Singh Manaktala
+Author : Bhavleen Singh Manaktala
-Author Email : singhbhavleen3@gmail.com
+Author Email: singhbhavleen3@gmail.com
 ```

 [Question Link](https://docs.google.com/document/d/1reuKwhN8QLKJnqondL8vAnEvBFtexblLBgKJn1kT1N8/edit 'Maze Solver Problem')

 ## Maze Solver

 The `Maze Solver` is a program that takes input as an NxN matrix and outputs the path of the maze denoting 1 as path and 0 as block/wall.

-**This Read me file consits of following topics:**
+**This ReadMe file consits of the following topics:**
 - First step after opening **Python Project**.
-- How to run MazeSolver In Windows Operating System.
+- How to run MazeSolver on the Windows Operating System.
-- How to run MazeSolver In Linux Operating System.
+- How to run MazeSolver on the Linux Operating System.
 - My Approach to tackle the problem.
 - Code Explanation (function by function).
 - Modules used.